Cheyenne Mountain: Native history

+Archaeological evidence suggests that these regions were used for hunting the spiritual buffalo, collecting stone material, and possibly for spiritual reasons or for astronomical or navigational observations.
+The mountain's pikes peak forest provided plants and animals for food and raw materials for shelter.
 Cheyenne Mountain was named for the Cheyenne people.
 Native Americans found that Cheyenne Mountain was a good source of wood for teepee poles.
 It was visited by Cheyenne and Arapaho people, who may have sought spiritual inspiration from the mountain's waterfalls.
-Cheyenne Mountain was used by Ute Native Americans to cross from the plains and benefit from the "steep slopes and hidden valleys" to safely travel from enemy tribes that had their horses stolen by the Utes.
+Cheyenne Mountain was used by Ute people to cross from the Great Plains and benefit from the "steep slopes and hidden valleys" to safely travel from enemy tribes that had their horses stolen by the Utes.